huykingsofm/hks_pylib/README.md

 # You may use our console_output instead of print builtin function
 # in a multithread program
-from hks_pylib.logger import console_output
+from hks_pylib.logger import acprint acprint("Something")
-console_output.write("Something", auto_avoid_conflicting = True)

 # Some common ciphers
-from hks_pylib.cipher import NoCipher, AES_CBC, SimpleSSL
+from hks_pylib.cipher import NoCipher, AES_CBC, HybridCipher

 # You can parse or generate raw HTTP packets with these class
-from hks_pylib.http import HTTPParser, HTTPGenerator
+from hks_pylib.http import HTTPParser, HTTPPacket

 # You can encrypt or decrypt your data with our cryptography module
 from hks_pylib.cryptography.ciphers.symmetrics import AES_CTR, AES_CBC